-This document describes the primary policies and procedures of the Penn State Psychology Doctoral Program, including some associated Graduate School Policies.
-It is intended as a companion to the Graduate School Bulletin.
+This document describes the primary policies and procedures of the Penn State Psychology Doctoral Program, including some associated with the J. Jeffrey and Anne Marie Fox Graduate School Policies.
+It is intended as a companion to the Graduate Bulletin.

 Please note that policies do not exist for all aspects of the program and each training area has policies that go beyond what is required by the department (see Appendix A).